 Her international Engagements included the Paris Opera, Octavian at the Deutsche Oper in Berlin and in a new Willy Decker production in Amsterdam, and Dorabella (Così fan tutte) and Octavian in Dresden.
 The Komponist has become a particularly important role (Lisbon, Ferrara and Modena and a new production in Zürich 2006/7).
 In 2005 she sang Cherubino in Tokyo.
 After a production of Don Carlo in Innsbruck in 2004 she also sang the role of Eboli in the French version at the Staatsoper in Hamburg (2008 and 2009).
 A further highlight was the new production of Menotti’s Goya in Vienna where she performed the role of the Duchess of Alba alongside Placido Domingo (2004).

-Further important projects include Theater an der Wien – new production Dialogues des Carmélites, Staatsoper Hamburg – Don Carlo (Eboli), Zurich – new production Fledermaus (Orlofsky), Komponist und Brangäne, Berlin Philharmonic – Haydn’s Orlando Paladino under Nikolaus Harnoncourt, Cape Town – new production Werther, Zurich – Rusalka (Foreign Princess), Bregenz Festival, English National Opera and Houston – Die Passagierin, Tannhäuser (Venus) in Dresden, Brangäne in Strasbourg, Iphigénie en Aulide at the Theater an der Wien, Dialogues des Carmélites (Mère Marie) at the Nederlandse Opera Amsterdam, Walküre (Fricka) in Oviedo, Brangäne in Munich, at the Théâtre des Champs-Elysées Paris, in Torino, Amsterdam and in Rome, Walküre (Fricka) in Bari.
+Further important projects include Theater an der Wien – new production Dialogues des Carmélites, Staatsoper Hamburg – Don Carlo (Eboli), Zurich – new production Fledermaus (Orlofsky), Komponist und Brangäne, Berlin Philharmonic – Haydn’s Orlando Paladino under Nikolaus Harnoncourt, Cape Town – new production Werther, Zurich – Rusalka (Foreign Princess), Bregenz Festival, English National Opera and Houston – Die Passagierin, Tannhäuser (Venus) in Dresden, Brangäne in Strasbourg, Iphigénie en Aulide at the Theater an der Wien, Dialogues des Carmélites (Mère Marie) at the Nederlandse Opera Amsterdam, Walküre (Fricka) in Oviedo and in Bari, Brangäne in Munich, at the Théâtre des Champs-Elysées Paris, in Torino, Amsterdam and 2022 in Zurich.

 One composer has always taken an important place within Michelle Breedt’s concert repertoire: Gustav Mahler (Lied von der Erde, 2nd and 3rd symphonies, Lieder eines fahrenden Gesellen, Kindertotenlieder).